 Why do people hurt me so much?

 Thank you for writing in and thank you for asking such a beautiful and vulnerable question.
 The short answer is this: People do things that hurt you because you have a wound within you that gets triggered when someone says/does a certain thing.
 The good news is that if you are feeling the wound, it simply means that you are also ready to heal the wound.
 And once you heal the wound, you will no longer feel hurt by the same action again.
-There are likely to be other actions that people will do that hurt, but if you do the work and allow yourself to feel the pain each time (and source the wound as I’ll teach you how to do in this article), you will heal yourself from feeling hurt all the time.
+There are likely to be other actions that people will do that hurt, but if you do the work and allow yourself to feel the pain each time (and source the wound as I’ll teach you how to do in this free coaching response), you will heal yourself from feeling hurt all the time.

 Now, before you can successfully source the wounds, I’d recommend you shift your mindset about this topic.
 Based on how you asked, why do people hurt me so much?, it sounds like you are stuck in a bit of a fixed mindset and feeling like people are doing things to you.
 Whenever we get into this type of mindset, we lose our ability to be in our power with our life and we feel like helpless victims.
 When we’re in that headspace, we can’t even see a way out of it without the other person/situation changing.
 I don’t want that for you.
 I want you to be in your full power so that you can heal the places where you feel hurt — so that you can live a blissful, happy life.

 The reality is that nothing happens to us, everything happens for us.

 So, I’d like you to shift your thoughts and your mindset out of the pattern that something is happening to you and into the pattern that the only reason you are feeling pain is because there’s a place within you that’s ready to heal.
 And the only way we humans know we’re wounded is if we feel pain — so someone is bringing you the gift of seeing where that place is within you; they are bringing you the gift of pain.
 So that you can heal it.